davidmoten/rtree-3d/README.md

 [![Travis CI](https://travis-ci.org/davidmoten/rtree-3d.svg)](https://travis-ci.org/davidmoten/rtree-3d)<br/>
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.github.davidmoten/rtree-3d/badge.svg?style=flat)](https://maven-badges.herokuapp.com/maven-central/com.github.davidmoten/rtree-3d)<br/>

-3D R-Tree in java.
+Three dimensional R-Tree in java.

-Three dimensional R-Tree in java motivated by spatio-temporal queries.
-Nodes would be serialized to disk or network storage.
+* motivated by spatio-temporal queries
+* nodes can be serialized to disk or network storage.
-Particularly interested in large static datasets.
+* particularly interested in serializing large static datasets into a top tree and many sub-tree files that might be accessed over medium latency and medium bandwidth io (e.g. using AWS S3 from EC2).

 Status: *pre-alpha*

 Progress is being made on this project.
 I've copied my [rtree 2D implementation](https://github.com/davidmoten/rtree) and beefed it up for 3D.

 * expanded the R* `Selector` and `Splitter` implementations to handle 3 dimensions
-* enhance Quadratic `Selector` and `Splitter` implementations to handle 3 dimensions
+* enhanced Quadratic `Selector` and `Splitter` implementations to handle 3 dimensions
 * normalized coordinates so they range from 0..1
 * added [R language code](src/main/r/source.r) to produce PNG visualizations of tree structure (below)

 If the coordinates are normalized to the [0..1] range then the data structure doesn't favour one dimension over another.
 To favour time over position for instance just scale the time value down by a constant (experiment with your data!).

 Greek Earthquake data
 -----------------------
 Given the 38,377 data points of greek earthquakes (lat, long, time), the data is scanned to establish the ranges for each coordinate then normalized to a [0,1] range.
-The points are added to an R*-tree with `minChildren`=2 and `maxChildren`=4.
-Visualization of the bounding boxes at nodes by depth is below.
+The points are added to an R-tree with `minChildren`=2 and `maxChildren`=4 using either the R* heuristics or standard R-tree heuristics.
+Visualization of the bounding boxes at nodes by method and depth is below.

 Generated with this [commit](tree/83c760b3ee7f9fb7d64f581554424ee7ab88cac7).